LukDrey/eDNA_teaching_2023/README.md

 ```

-  22. What other options can you find for distance measures between samples?
+> :memo: **Question 22:** What other options can you find for distance measures between samples?
-  23. Are there other ordination methods apart from NMDS?
+> :memo: **Question 23:** Are there other ordination methods apart from NMDS?
-  24. What about the compositionality of the sequencing data?
+> :memo: **Question 24:** What about the compositionality of the sequencing data?
-  25. Are there statistically meaningful differences between substrates?
+> :memo: **Question 25:** Are there statistically meaningful differences between substrates?
 Between tree species?